reynandaptr/phoenix-config/README.md

 The TypeScript compiler and Webpack will produce `out/phoenix.js` that can be used as Phoenix configuration.

 For development, `yarn start` will run Webpack in watch-mode.
+The window manager state is stored across reloads for better continuous development.
+Comment out the loadState() call if things get borked.

 ## Debugging